Home » Main Dish » Brown Sugar Bourbon Pineapple Ham

 Baked Brown Sugar Bourbon Pineapple Ham Recipe

-• Glaze – Pineapple or apple juice, light brown sugar, bourbon, pineapple preserves, butter, spicy brown mustard and allspice.
+• Glaze – In a small bowl, mix together the brown sugar, bourbon, preserves, butter, mustard and allspice.
+Mix until fully combined.

 Brown Sugar Bourbon Pineapple Glazed Ham